The Flatbed with the Roof Truss Sign

 Fort St John isn’t just a 14-hour drive north of Vancouver.
 It’s north of Edmonton, north of Grande Prairie, and north of Dawson Creek.

-Prior to departing Fort St John, Bern - who earns his living as a flatbed trucker - strapped an enormous sign with four-foot-high capital letters to the back of his highboy trailer.
+Prior to departing Fort St John, Bern - who earns his living pulling tankers in the oil and gas industry - strapped an enormous sign with four-foot-high capital letters to the back of his highboy trailer.
 Seen from the driver’s side, the 40-foot-long sign said ‘Mandate freedom.’
 From the passenger side it proclaimed: ‘True North strong & free,’ a line from Canada’s national anthem.

 Constructed by locals who build roof trusses for a living, over the next several weeks Bern’s truck would be filmed and photographed by amateurs and professionals alike.
 Two years later, its iconic status is beyond dispute.